emptymalei/theflow/content/road-freight/topics/freight-forwarding.md

 The freight forwarding business has been regulated several times in history [^Pope1985].

-The internet brought in a lot of new ingredients to the freight forwarding business.
+At the end of the 20th century, the internet started to bring in a lot of new ingredients to the freight forwarding business.
 Internet gets into the view of the freight forwarders as early as 2000 [^Murphy2001].